thanasisn/SDR_enhancement_LAP/article/article_doc.md

 climatology and some general characteristics.
 To our knowledge there are no other studies that provide trends from such long dataset.

-In this study, we define an event as CE when the measured GHI at ground level, exceeds the expected value under clear-sky conditions.
-Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI).
-Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify evens with duration of at minimum one-minute.

 # 2 Data and methodology

 ## 2.1 Instrumentation and data